-With the secure SDLC approach, security is made an integral part of every stage of the development process from architecture, design, coding and planning to integration, validation, operations and decommissioning.
+With the secure SDLC approach, security is made an integral part of every stage of the development process from architecture, design, coding, and planning to integration, validation, operations, and decommissioning.

 The application/ digital product/ software may contain inherent bugs, loopholes, weaknesses, and vulnerabilities that may be overlooked by the developers who are working against tough deadlines.
-These are often leveraged by cybercriminals to orchestrate attacks/ data breaches through SQL injections, access violations, buffer overflows, etc. Making security an integral part of coding, design and all other stages of development, we can ensure early detection of flaws and vulnerabilities and their timely and effective resolution.
+These are often leveraged by cybercriminals to orchestrate attacks/ data breaches through SQL injections, access violations, buffer overflows, etc. Making security an integral part of coding, design, and all other stages of development, we can ensure early detection of flaws and vulnerabilities and their timely and effective resolution.
 As a result, you can minimize the costs of application/ software development, as well as, the business risks involved.

-Security-focused design, development, and testing requires everyone in the development team to be aware and fully updated on secure coding practices, best frameworks available from the security perspective, vulnerabilities and weaknesses that are inherent in different frameworks, etc. To improve the security posture of the organization, you must upskill your developers and testers on security best practices and ensure that they are able to make security an integral part of their everyday work.
+Security-focused design, development, and testing require everyone in the development team to be aware and fully updated on secure coding practices, best frameworks available from the security perspective, vulnerabilities, and weaknesses that are inherent in different frameworks, etc. To improve the security posture of the organization, you must upskill your developers and testers on security best practices and ensure that they are able to make security an integral part of their everyday work.
 Organizations must foster a security mindset amongst their developers who are often faced with and focus on aggressive deadlines.

 For instance, using open source frameworks without known vulnerabilities and misconfigurations, as well as, copy-pasting codes are detrimental to application security.

-Not every developer has the knowledge and skills to conduct comprehensive, nuanced, proactive and effective security-focused testing.
+Not every developer has the knowledge and skills to conduct comprehensive, nuanced, proactive, and effective security-focused testing.
 Security-focused testing is a specialized skill set and requires separate effort in the QA cycle.
 Employ security specialists or onboard security-as-a-service providers to help you bring agility and security expertise into the QA cycles.

-Application security and security assessment should not be a one-off effort, but an ongoing process right from the planning and architecture stages through production, development and QA stages.
+Application security and security assessment should not be a one-off effort, but an ongoing process right from the planning and architecture stages through production, development, and QA stages.
 The DevSecOps Approach ensures that everyone in the development process is responsible for security.
 It leverages automation in scanning and security assessments to make the process seamless and scalable, reduce the time spent on back and forth between developers and testers and improve speed and agility of delivery without being haphazard about security.